Qu’Appelle River Watershed Updates

 Summary of watershed condition and operation plan

-• Most of the lakes in the Qu’Appelle system are at or near their targeted fall operating range.
+• Most of the lakes in the Qu’Appelle system are currently at or near their targeted fall operating range.

 Buffalo Pound Lake

-• Buffalo Pound Lake is at 509.55 m this morning, 23 cm above the top of the fall operating range (509.32 m).
+• Inflow to Buffalo Pound Lake is 0.35 m3/s.
+The lake level is at 509.48 m this morning, which is 16 cm above the top of the fall operating range (509.32 m).

 Wascana Lake